Adroiti/docs-for-code-review-tools/Cppcheck/operatorEqShouldBeLeftUnimplemented.md

-Pattern: Operator eq should be left unimplemented
+Pattern: Possible misuse of `=` operator

 Issue: -

 ## Description

-`operator=` should either return reference to `this` instance or be declared private and left unimplemented.
+`=` should either return reference to `this` instance or be declared private and left unimplemented.

 ## Further Reading